sartimo/BosonQ/README.md

 - **openQASM transpiler for coherent translation of QASM into low-level ESP32**
 - **Low-level code for the qubit state detetion using novel mechanics such as ESR, QPC and SSE**
 - **Low-level code for controlling the circular-impulse generator used to produce electron beams**
+- **Formal Specification for openQASM and integrated formal verification for QASM code**

 ## Todo